mixu/gluejs/readme.md

   --include         Path to import.
   --exclude         JS regular expression string to match against the included paths --out             File to write.
 Default: stdout --global          Name of the global to export.
-Default: "Foo" --basepath        Base path for relative file paths.
+Default: "App" --basepath        Base path for relative file paths.
 Default: process.cwd() --main            Name of the main file/module to export.
 Default: index.js